muyangshi/GPD_ScaleMixture/GPDnotebook.md

 - Make a double spaced version of the paper, and see how long it is

 - fix $\gamma_k$ at 1 for the simulation.
 Does $\phi$ still under-estimate?

+- Quesiton: we can't make spatial prediction below the threshold?

 ## Oct.
 29 Tuesday Meeting with Likun/Mark/Ben